Summary: Discover our selection of salted cod at Bacalalo.

 - Indicators of freshness and quality

 Imagine preparing that special stew for the family dinner and discovering that what you thought was premium cod turns out to be ling.
-The texture changes, the flavor vanishes, and your culinary investment disappears.
-This mix-up happens more often than you might think, especially when we buy without knowing the distinguishing features.
+The texture changes, the flavor fades, and your gastronomic investment vanishes.
+This confusion happens more frequently than you imagine, especially when we buy without knowing the distinctive clues.

-The ling ( Molva molva ) belongs to the cod family, but its organoleptic characteristics differ substantially.
-While true cod has firm musculature and distinctive scales, the ling has a softer texture and a different pigmentation.
+Ling (Molva molva) belongs to the Gadidae family, just like cod, but its organoleptic characteristics differ substantially.
+While authentic cod has firm muscles and distinctive scales, ling has a softer texture and different pigmentation.

 Body structure and proportions

-Genuine cod has a robust body with a specific length-to-height ratio.
-Its head represents approximately 25% of its total length, while ling has more elongated and streamlined proportions.
-Note the jaw: cod has a slightly prominent lower jaw with a well-developed barbel.
+Genuine cod exhibits a robust body with a specific length-to-height ratio.
+Its head represents approximately 25% of the total length, while ling has more elongated and slender proportions.
+Look at the jaw: cod has a slightly prominent lower jaw with a well-developed barbel.

-Cod have three distinct, clearly separated, and well-defined dorsal fins.
-Ling, on the other hand, has fins that are more fused and less pronounced.
-This distinction is crucial when examining whole fish before processing.
+Cod has three dorsal fins, clearly separate and well-defined.
+Ling, on the other hand, has more fused and less pronounced fins.
+This differentiation is crucial when examining whole pieces before processing.

 Pigmentation and skin patterns

-The dorsal coloration of the cod ranges from olive green to grayish-brown, with characteristic mottling.
+The dorsal coloration of cod ranges from olive green to grayish brown, with characteristic mottling.
 Its belly has distinctive whitish or silvery tones.
-The ling exhibits more uniform tones, tending towards reddish-brown without the typical mottling of the cod.
+Ling exhibits more uniform tones, tending to reddish-brown without the typical mottling of cod.

-"A true cod never has the uniform coloration that characterizes ling.
+"Authentic cod never has that uniform coloration that characterizes ling.
 Irregular spots are its distinctive signature."

 Decisive organoleptic differences